 Should you DIY Your Nusa Penida Tour or book a Guided Tour?

 I am a serious cheapskate and usually like to do everything on my own and organized by myself.
 (With a few exceptions of awesome tours around the world, such as in Australia).
-For Nusa Penida, however, I was extremely happy about the decision to go with a driver for the day (and not to plan the trip around the time of Nyepi.)
+You can plan your own adventure travel in Bali.
+For Nusa Penida, however, I was extremely happy about the decision to go with a driver for the day.

 To give you an idea: During our day trip, we left with the ferry at 8:30 and returned at 3:30, which gave us time only for three brief stops, including a lunch break.